Okay, so I can see how this is going to fall out now.

 He's unfit.

-He's racial verbal bombs.
+He's racial, verbal bombs.

-Um let me take the break.
+Let me take the break.

-I'm gonna find these sound bites.
+I'm going to find these soundbites.

 Maybe I can get a little help from people who know what numbers they are to line these up.

-I know Patty Celise Doyle is one of his two or three of them in here, uh, where they pretty much admit that Hillary started this birther, the Hillary campaign started it in 2008.
+I know Patty Solis Doyle is one of two or three of them in here, where they pretty much admit that Hillary started this birther.

 Okay, here we are.

-We're gonna start with Mark Lamont Hill.
+We're going to start with Mark Lamont Hill.

-This this is this is after the press got snookered.
+This is after the press got snookered.

-They thought they were gonna be able to destroy Trump for two days, and Trump turns the tables on him and gives twenty minutes of generals endorsing him in one minute, maybe twenty seconds, of blaming Hillary for starting the birther thing and then crediting himself when ending it.
+And Trump turns the tables on him and gives 20 minutes of generals endorsing him and one minute, maybe 20 seconds, of blaming Hillary for starting the birther thing and then crediting himself when ending it.

 So they're fit to be tied after this.

-So on Friday, here's here's Mark Lamont Hill.
+So on Friday, here's Mark Lamont Hill.

 This is the first bite about this whole subject.